berthubert/bnt162b2/README.md

  * [ncov-s.fasta](ncov-s.fasta): the unprocessed RNA of the virus S protein
  * [vaccine-s.fasta](ncov-s.fasta): the unprocessed RNA of the vaccine S protein
+ * [side-by-side.csv](side-by-side.csv): the two files aligned, with virual and vaccine codons side by side